-To report any safety or security hazard you may encounter, contact DPW at (516) 726-5909 or the Academy Safety Officer at (516) 726-5894.
+To report any safety or security hazard you may encounter, the Public Safety Officer at 516-726-5846.
 For safety or security hazard concerns after hours, contact the Security Guard Command Center at 516-726-5848; the guard will contact the duty DPW representative by radio and dispatch him to the scene of the hazard.
-The Command

-Duty Officer (CDO) carries a phone and can be contacted at 516-497-0010; the CDO can also resolve or mitigate any safety or security hazard.
+The Command Duty Officer (CDO) carries a phone and can be contacted at 516-497-0010; the CDO can also resolve or mitigate any safety or security hazard.